hyperknot/openfreemap/README.md

 Lot of self-hosting related fixes.

-Generating the domain inside the style JSON files dynamically (using nginx sub_filter).
+Generating the domain inside the style TileJSON files dynamically (using nginx sub_filter).

 Added SKIP_LETSENCRYPT variable for cases when the certificates are self-managed or self-signed is OK.